This handout tells you how to prepare for placement of an Aspira Drainage Catheter. This procedure is done in the Interventional Radiology Department.

 A leak around the drain

-Catheter has changed position
+Catheter changes position

 Injury to other organs such as your lung, bowel, and liver